VectorZeroAI/ZeroGrapics/README.md

 # ZeroGrapics
-A small graphics engine, that allows for text based models to generate videos.
+A graphics engine, that allows for text based models to generate videos.

 ---